This post may contain affiliate links. Read the full disclosure

 What is the weather like in the Daintree?

-Thanking a day trip from Cairns to Daintree Rainforest is an experience you won’t regret!
 After all, where else can you find two enormous World Heritage Sites sitting alongside each other in the way that the Daintree National Park and Great Barrier Reef do?
-It’s a must-visit in Australian for a reason!
+It’s a must-visit in Australia for a reason!